iamtodor/angel.co-companies-list-scraping/README.md

 Unfortunately official provided [API](https://angel.co/api) by angel.co was shut down.

-This script allows you parse the list of the companies provided by angel.co from the page [All Companies](https://angel.co/companies) and save it to .csv file.
+This script allows you parse the list of the companies provided by angel.co from the page [All Companies](https://angel.co/companies) and save it to all_companies.csv file.
 Personally, I was interested only in a few columns such as `'name','desc','website','location','employees','raised','angel_url','angel_id'` however it wouldn't be hard to add or remove desirable columns.

 Also, I encourage to take a look at this sites, that I found pretty useful for small piece of data: